haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ## Introduction

-This tutorial demonstrates a simplified Haddock3 workflow dedicated to predicting the 3D structure of protein-DNA (double-stranded DNA) complexes using pre-defined restraints, derived from the literature, and symmetry restraints.
+This tutorial demonstrates how to setup a Haddock3 workflow dedicated to predict the 3D structure of protein-DNA (double-stranded DNA) complexes using pre-defined restraints, derived from the literature, and symmetry restraints.
 Here, we introduce the basic concepts of HADDOCK, suitable for tackling various typical protein-DNA docking challenges:
 * basic preparation of the input PDB files;
 * creation of the suitable Haddock3 workflow;
 * basic analysis of the docking results.